MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/legal/import-tool-license-terms.md

 >   application to which you have access rights via your company’s Dynamics 365
 >   Layout subscription.
 Your access to Dynamics 365 Layout through the use of
 >   this software must comply with the existing license terms for Dynamics 365
->   Layout that apply to you through your company’s subscription.
+>   Layout that apply to you through your company’s subscription, including the Microsoft Online Services Terms
+>   (see http://microsoftvolumelicensing.com/) and your Microsoft volume licensing agreement, or any other applicable agreement (collectively, the “Microsoft Licensing Agreement” or “MLA”).
 You may use
 >   and install copies of the software on Windows devices you own or control
 >   only if you have a valid subscription license to Dynamics 365 Layout.
 The
 >   Dynamics 365 Import Tool (Preview)is currently provided without additional